SashaDesigN/moodleRooles/README.md

   $DB->get_record('user', array('id'=>$USER->id) );
 }
 ```
+## Moodle Webservices

+### Configuration tips

+If you enabled webservices and enable protocols for your Moodle website via adminpanel, you still need to add API methods to you webservice, else they will not be accessible for your webservice clients.

 ## Moodle Events
 In the latest Moodle versions you should use [Event2](https://docs.moodle.org/dev/Event_2) to define your events.